Feste

 What is the role of the licensed fool in Twelfth Night?

-The "licensed fool" — also called the "all-licensed fool," in the phrase from King Lear — is a particular kind of dramatic figure in Renaissance comedy and tragedy: a household entertainer whose comic costume gives him the legal and social right to speak truths the household's other figures cannot.
-Olivia's own definition of the role in 1.5 is exact: "There is no slander in an allowed fool, though he do nothing but rail."
-The "allowed" — licensed — is the operative word.
+The "allowed" – licensed – is the operative word.
 The fool's costume is, in effect, a contract: he is permitted to say the otherwise unsayable, and in exchange he is paid a small wage and given a small social position.
 Feste is one of the most fully realised examples of the type in Shakespeare.
 He is welcome in both Olivia's house and Orsino's court; he moves between the two at will; he is paid by both.
 His function across the play is to articulate truths the principals cannot quite hear from each other.
-He catechises Olivia out of her mourning; he sings to Orsino the song that names his romantic melancholy as performance; he diagnoses Viola's disguise indirectly in 3.1; he plays Sir Topas in the dark room.
+He catechises Olivia out of her mourning; he sings to Orsino the song that names his romantic melancholy as performance; he diagnoses Viola's disguise indirectly in A3S1; he plays Sir Topas in the dark room.
 The licensed fool is the only figure in the comedy with the social grammar to do these things, and Feste is the play's most consequential portrait of how the role operates.

 How does Feste compare to Shakespeare's other fools?

 The comparison is structurally illuminating.
-Shakespeare's licensed fools fall into a recognisable tradition — Touchstone in As You Like It, the Fool in King Lear, the Clown in All's Well That Ends Well — and each of them performs the wise-fool function in a different register.
+Shakespeare's licensed fools fall into a recognisable tradition – Touchstone in As You Like It, the Fool in King Lear, the Clown in All's Well That Ends Well – and each of them performs the wise-fool function in a different register.
 Touchstone is bookish and self-consciously witty; the Fool in Lear is anguished and prophetic; the Clown in All's Well is sharp and clinical.
-Feste, in Bloom's reading, is "the wisest and most resigned" of the type, combining the wit of Touchstone with a melancholy more sustained than either of the others.
+Harold Bloom's 1998 Shakespeare: The Invention of the Human calls Feste "the wisest and most resigned" of the type, combining the wit of Touchstone with a melancholy more sustained than either of the others.
 The most useful comparison is probably with the Fool in Lear, written two or three years later.
 The two fools share the function of speaking truth to a household figure in crisis, and both songs they sing carry the weight of philosophical observation.
 What distinguishes Feste is the comic generosity of his context: he is operating in a romantic comedy where the household's crises are recoverable, and his songs can be melancholy without being terminal.
 The Fool in Lear operates in a tragedy where the household is collapsing, and his songs carry the weight of impending catastrophe.
 The two figures share the same dramatic technique; the comedy/tragedy distinction gives them entirely different valences.
-Feste is also the only Shakespearean licensed fool given the play's closing speech — and the speech he delivers, the "When that I was" song, is the play's most direct acknowledgement of how lightly the comic resolution sits on the world the fool has been observing.
+Feste is also the only Shakespearean licensed fool given the play's closing speech – and the speech he delivers, the "When that I was" song, is the play's most direct acknowledgement of how lightly the comic resolution sits on the world the fool has been observing.

 Why does Feste sing two songs of such different tone?